Display rules: Emotion

 Emotions can be defined as brief, specific, and multidimensional responses to challenges or opportunities that are important to both personal and social goals.
 Emotions last up to a few seconds or minutes, and not hours or days.
 Emotions are very specific which suggests that there is a clear reason why a person may be feeling a certain emotion.
 Emotions are also used to help individuals achieve their social goals.
 Individuals may respond to certain challenges or opportunities during social interactions with different emotions.
 The selected emotions can guide a specific goal-directed behavior that can either support or hinder social relationships.

 Concepts of emotion

 Emotions can be broken down into different components.
 The first component of emotion is the appraisal stage.
-In this first stage, individuals process an event and its impact on their personal goals.
+In this stage, individuals process an event and its impact on their personal goals.
 Depending on the outcome, the individual will either go through positive or negative feelings.
-Next, we have distinct physiological responses such as blushing, increased heart rate or sweating.
-The next stage of emotion is the expressive behavior.
-Vocal or facial expressions follow an emotional state and serve to communicate their reactions or intentions (social).
-The next component is the subjective feeling.
-This is the quality that defines the experience of a specific emotion by expressing it by words or other methods.
+Next, there are distinct physiological responses such as blushing, increased heart rate or sweating.
+The following stage of emotion is the expressive behavior; vocal or facial expressions follow an emotional state and serve to communicate their reactions or intentions (social).
+The fourth component is the subjective feeling, which refers to the quality that defines the experience of a specific emotion by expressing it by words or other methods.
 Finally, the last component is action tendencies.
 This suggests that emotion will motivate or guide specific behavior and bodily responses.